This is NIVA

 Our mission

-NIVA brings together top experts and knowledge from across the Nordic Region and transforms research findings into advanced courses and seminars within the field of occupational health and safety for researchers and practitioners from the Nordic countries and beyond.
+NIVA brings together top experts and knowledge from across the Nordic Region and transforms research findings into advanced courses and seminars within the field of occupational health and safety.
+Our events are intended for researchers, practitioners and policy makers from the Nordic countries and beyond.

 The Nordic Council of Ministers sets the mission of the Nordic Institute for Advanced Education in Occupational Health, which we shorten to “NIVA”, originating from the Swedish “Nordiska Institutionen för Vidareutbildning inom Arbetsmiljöområdet”.